 Payment via the web address https://cda.ve.it.

-On the days when the access fee is due, special counters will be set up in front of Santa Lucia station where you can pay.
-You can also use the Venezia Unica ticket machines.
-The entrance fee can also be paid at the FIT tobacconists participating in the initiative.
-Currently, the application for exemption can only be made online via the following portal:
+On the days when the access fee is due, special desks will be set up on the forecourt of Santa Lucia station where you can make your payment.
+You can also use the Venezia Unica vending machines.
+The entrance fee can also be paid at participating FIT tobacconists.
+At present, the only way to apply for an exemption is online via the following portal: cda.veneziaunica.it/en/exemptions

 The fee only applies to the historic center of Venice.
-The Lido of Venice (including Alberoni and Malamocco), Pellestrina, Murano, Burano, Torcello, Sant’Erasmo, Mazzorbo, Mazzorbetto, Vignole, S. Andrea, la Certosa, San Servolo, S. Clemente and Poveglia are currently excluded.
-Also excluded are places of transit, such as Piazzale Roma, Tronchetto, or the maritime harbor, if you don’t enter the historic old town afterward.
+Currently excluded are the Lido of Venice (including the Alberoni and Malamocco), Pellestrina, Murano, Burano, Torcello, Sant’Erasmo, Mazzorbo, Mazzorbetto, Vignole, S. Andrea, la Certosa, San Servolo, S. Clemente and Poveglia.
+But anyone traveling to these places via the center of Venice must also pay the fee!
+Also excluded are places of transit, such as Piazzale Roma, Tronchetto or the maritime port, if no entry to the historic old town takes place afterwards.

 Hotel guests in the historic center pay no extra entrance fee!